bragefuglseth/keypunch/README.md

-# Raceway
+# Keypunch

 How fast can you type?
-Raceway is a typing trainer for GNOME.
+Keypunch is a typing trainer for GNOME.

 This is a WIP.
-The project file structure is a mess, and there's almost nothing to see in the app yet, but the text view itself is basically finished at this point.
+The project file structure is a mess, and the text to type is always the same, but it's coming along nicely.
 Give it a spin if you'd like to.